Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

     Ink is better than the best memory.

-In this section you will find information on the technical setup of this documentation, the applied content rules, Git workflow and certain ways for contribution.
+In this section you will find information on the technical setup of this documentation, the applied content rules, Git workflow and certain ways to contribute.

 Your contributions are highly welcome.
-This can range from adding new content, fixing typos, improving the phrasing and wording, adopting examples and command lines, etc. Our goal is to provide a consistent and up to date documentation.
+This can range from fixing typos, improving the phrasing and wording to adopting examples, command lines and adding new content.
+Our goal is to provide a general, consistent and up to date documentation.
 Thus, it is by no means a static documentation.
 Moreover, is is constantly reviewed and updated.

 ## Technical Setup